SuboptimalEng/suboptimaleng.github.io/content/articles/2021-02-youtube-stats.md

 ### Backstory
 Inspired by [@shl](https://www.twitter.com/shl)'s openness about [Gumroad](https://twitter.com/shl/status/1093532795438133253?s=20),
 I decided to __add transparency to my journey of getting to 100K subs on YouTube__.
-Every month, I'll post my stats¹ along with some key learnings I made on the way.
+Every month, I'll post my stats¹ and some key learnings I made along on the way.
 You can follow the short-form updates on my twitter [@SuboptimalEng](https://twitter.com/suboptimaleng).

 ### The numbers, Mason!
 What do they mean?